rives-io/riv/docs/developing-cartridges.md

 tools for compiling RISC-V binaries, compressing files into cartridge archives, and debuggers for debugging RISC-V applications.

+After you experiment with it, make sure to exit the interactive terminal session to continue to the next section.

 ## Installing the RIV SDK

 RIVEMU comes with a builtin and minimal operating system called RIV OS,